Home / Itinerary

 Day 1: Arrival in Kunming, China.

 Our trip starts in Kunming, the capital of Yunnan Province.
-Upon arrival at Kunming Changshui International Airport, you will be met by your AlpineBirding guide or driver and get transferred to the hotel.
-For early arrivals, we will visit a city park nearby for a relaxing birding.
-Or you can take a rest at the hotel.
-At the welcome dinner, you will get to know the rest of the crew and have the first chance to savor Yunnan dishes together.
+Upon arrival at Kunming Changshui International Airport, you will be met by your AlpineBirding guide or driver and transferred to the hotel.
+Visit a city park nearby for birding if time permits.

 Day 2: Kunming to Zixi Mountain Forest Park via Kunming Botanical Garden.